 Thought and Cognition according to Kant—Our Cognitive Access to Things in Themselves and Appearances in Kant’s Critical Philosophy, monograph, for OUP.

 Presentations (All presentations and talks are invited unless noted otherwise.
-Due to climate concerns, I have started to limit my academic air travel in recent years.)
+Due to climate concerns, I have limited my academic air travel significantly in recent years.)

 “How to be both a realist and an idealist Kantian style” (different versions)